jas8522/wp-listings/README.md

 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Creates a portable real estate listing management system.
-Designed to work with any theme using built-in templates.

 ## Description ##

-You’ve got to have a really good reason to change the name of a successful WordPress plugin.

-With WP Listings, version 2.0 gave us that reason, IDX integration.

-### WP Listings is now IMPress Listings ###
+Have full control of how your featured listings are presented on your real estate WordPress website.

-Just like WP Listings, the IMPress Listings plugin creates a listing management system for your WordPress site.
-It still is fully responsive and works with nearly any WordPress theme.

-IMPress Listings adds some important new features to what was already a great plugin.
-Most notably, MLS integration through the use of the [IMPress for IDX Broker]( https://wordpress.org/plugins/idx-broker-platinum/) plugin.
+IMPress Listings creates a fully responsive listing management system and works with nearly any WordPress theme.
+The plugin allows MLS integration through the use of the [IMPress for IDX Broker](https://wordpress.org/plugins/idx-broker-platinum/) plugin.
+IMPress Listings also allows for manual entry and management of listings directly within the WordPress interface.

 ### Demo ###
-View a demo of the plugin in action: [IMPress Listings demo](http://demo.wp-listings.com/)
+View a demo of the plugin in action: [IMPress Listings demo](http://impresslistings.com/)

 > **Importing from your MLS**
 > No more typing in listing information that you have already added to your MLS.
-With IMPress Listings and IMPress for IDX Broker, you can automatically import basic listing details.
+With IMPress Listings and IMPress for IDX Broker, you can automatically import listing details.
->
-> Want even more listing content imported?
-Switch to our Equity framework for your WordPress website.
-A WordPress site running Equity, IMPress Listings and IMPress for IDX Broker can import full listing details.
 >
 > *IDX Broker subscription required.